JoseLuisSR/awsmeter/src/main/java/org/apache/jmeter/protocol/aws/sqs/README.md

 # SQS

 AWS SQS is service to interchange information between systems through messages and queues.
 Producer application publish messages in queue and consumer application listen the queue to get message and after processed delete it.
 This is a serverless service where AWS manages the availability, scalability and security (Shared Responsibility Model) of the queue.

+When you create a queue AWS cares to replicate the queue in the available zones of the region you selected to create the queue, also scale the queue to support the throughput you need and aprovision the infrastructure needed to deploy the queue.
+Less administrative tasks for you.

 Queues is a great middleware for integration between components decoupling the communication between them, producer doesn't know who and where is the consumer, and the consumer doesn't care where and who is the producer.

-There are two kinds of SQS queues:
+There are two kinds of [SQS queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html):

 * **Standard:** It is the default queue where you can publish the message in queue and AWS deliver it at least once, that's mean that is possible the message can repeat also AWS try to delivery the message in the same order were sent.
+The throughput for this queue is unlimited support many API calls per second.

 * **FIFO:** Messages are publishing in this queue and AWS guarantees deliver it only once and in the same order the message were sent.
+FIFO queues support up to 300 API calls per second and per method (Send, Receive, Delete), you can increase it using batching, for example sending 10 message in single API call.

 # Setting up